Life4Death04/Life4Death04/README.md

 ---

 I'm a IT Systems Engineer living in Spain with +4 years of experience building digital solutions.
-I enjoy building software that removes friction from people's everyday lives—turning real problems and manual processes into clear, practical digital solutions.
+I enjoy building software that removes friction from people's everyday lives, turning real problems and manual processes into clear, practical digital solutions.

 I specialize in frontend development, but my full-stack background allows me to take a solution beyond the interface, working across system design, APIs, databases, and testing.
 My engineering education also gave me a strong foundation in requirements analysis, system modeling, reliability analysis, and Agile methodologies (like Scrum and Soft Systems).